Roadmap & Vision

 Production Use Cases:

-• Enabling analysis of real-world multilayer networks at scale
+• Enabling analysis of real-world multilayer networks at scale (millions of nodes)

 • Providing robust APIs for integration into production systems